asfktz/Awaity.js/README.md

 ## FP flavor
-Todo: expain what it means.
+Todo: explain what it means.

 FP flavor is available under the `fp` submodule:
 ```js